marcus-crane/utf9k/content/blog/2026-01-04-managemyhealth-data-breach-recap.md

 As a bit of background, [InLogic](https://inlogic.co.nz/) are an "IT Solutions" company, providing a number of services such as software development, quality assurance testing, security auditing and other general types of consulting.

-They are also owned by Vino Ramayah, who is the CEO of ManageMyHealth as well as its parent company [Cereus Holdings](https://cereus.co.nz/).
+They are also owned by Vino Ramayah, the CEO of ManageMyHealth as the ultimate owner of its parent company [Cereus Health Group](https://cereushealth.net/)[^cereushealth].

 Having a credit card statement for an entirely different company also seems a little odd.
 At a guess, InLogic may be the development team who work on the various versions of ManageMyHealth[^versions].